-The information required by this Item (except as set forth below) is contained in Oil-Dri's Proxy Statement for its 2008 annual meeting of stockholders ("Proxy Statement") under the captions "1.
+The information required by this Item (except as set forth below) is contained in Oil-Dri's Proxy Statement for its 2009 annual meeting of stockholders ("Proxy Statement") under the captions "1.
 Election of Directors," "Executive Officers," "Section 16(a) Beneficial Ownership Reporting Compliance," "Director Nominations," "Audit Committee" and "Corporate Governance Matters" and is incorporated herein by this reference.

 The Company has adopted a Code of Ethics and Business Conduct (the "Code") which applies to all of its directors, officers (including the Company's Chief Executive Officer and senior financial officers) and employees.
 The Code imposes significant responsibilities on the Chief Executive Officer and the senior financial officers of the Company.
-The Code, the Company's Corporate Governance Guidelines and the charter of its Audit Committee may be viewed on the Company's website, www.oildri.com and are available in print to any person upon request to Investor Relations, Oil-Dri Corporation of America, 410 North Michigan Avenue, Suite 400, Chicago, Illinois 60611-4213, telephone (312) 706-3232.
-Any amendment to, or waiver of, a provision of the Code which applies to the Company's Chief Executive Officer or senior financial officers and relates to the elements of a "code of ethics" as defined by the Securities and Exchange Commission will also be posted on the Company's website.
-As allowed by the controlled company exemption to certain New York Stock Exchange rules, the Company does not have a nominating/corporate governance committee and its compensation committee does not have a charter.
+The Code, the Company's Corporate Governance Guidelines and the charter of its Audit Committee may be viewed on the Company's website, www.oildri.com and are available in print to any person upon request to Investor Relations, Oil-Dri Corporation of America, 410 North Michigan Avenue, Suite 400, Chicago, Illinois 60611-4213, telephone (312) 321-1515 or e-mail to info@oildri.com.
+Any amendment to, or waiver of, a provision of the Code which applies to the Company's Chief Executive Officer or senior financial officers and relates to the elements of a "code of ethics" as defined by the SEC will also be posted on the Company's website.
+As allowed by the controlled company exemption to certain NYSE rules, the Company does not have a nominating/corporate governance committee and its compensation committee does not have a charter.

-On December 18, 2007, we filed with the New York Stock Exchange, or NYSE, the Annual CEO Certification regarding our compliance with the NYSE corporate governance listing standards as required by Section 303A.12(a) of the NYSE Listed Company Manual.
-In addition, we have filed as exhibits to this Annual Report the applicable certifications of our Chief Executive Officer and our Chief Financial Officer required under Section 302 of the Sarbanes-Oxley Act of 2002, regarding the quality of our public disclosures.
+On December 22, 2008 we filed with the NYSE the Annual CEO Certification regarding our compliance with the NYSE corporate governance listing standards as required by Section 303A.12(a) of the NYSE Listed Company Manual.
+In addition, we have filed as exhibits to this Annual Report on Form 10-K the applicable certifications of our Chief Executive Officer and our Chief Financial Officer required under Section 302 of the Sarbanes-Oxley Act of 2002, regarding the quality of our public disclosures.